-The OOMMF Batch System (OBS) provides a scriptable interface (batchsolve.tcl) to the same micromagnetic solver engine used by mmSolve2D (Sec.
-9), and several Tcl scripts (batchmaster.tcl, batchslave.tcl, and batchtask.tcl) that provide support for complex job scheduling.
+The OOMMF Batch System (OBS) provides a scriptable interface to the same micromagnetic solver engine used by mmSolve2D (Sec.
+9), in the form of three Tcl applicatons (batchmaster, batchslave, and batchsolve) that provide support for complex job scheduling.
 All OBS script files are in the OOMMF distribution directory app/mmsolve/scripts.